pael666/testnet-vapps/submissions/infrastructure/pael666.md

 Innovation

 ProofLens focuses on a practical problem: proving content ownership in a world filled with AI-generated material.
-Instead of trying to detect AI or block automation, it gives creators a way to show, “I made this, and here’s verifiable proof.”
-It’s small, simple, and something many applications can build on.
+Instead of detecting AI, it gives creators a simple way to say, “I made this, and here’s proof.”
+Because it uses the Soundness Layer, the attestation can be verified anywhere without trusting ProofLens itself.

 Contact

 Preferred contact: Discord (pa3l).
-Updates will be shared through GitHub (@pael666).
+Updates will be shared via GitHub (@pael666).

+Checklist before submitting:

+ All fields completed

+ GitHub username matches PR author

+ SL integration explained

+ Timeline is realistic